georgi/shinmun/README.md

 The yaml header may have following attributes:

+* `title`: if you have no title inside the markup, you have to define it here
-* `date`: post will show up in blog page and archive pages
+* `date`: needed for chronological order and for archive pages
-* `category`: post will show up in the defined category page
+* `category`: needed for category pages
-* `guid`: will be set automatically by Shinmun

-Posts without a date are by definition static pages.
+* `tags`: used to determine similar posts

 Example post:

 <pre>

     ---
+    date: 2008-09-05
     category: Ruby
-    date: 2008-09-05
-    guid: 7ad04f10-5dd6-012b-b53c-001a92975b89
+    tags: bluecloth, markdown, ruby

     BlueCloth, a Markdown library
     =============================